-We are a Second Section Brass Band based in Allerton, South Liverpool.
-We have regular performances throughout the year, both for the public and privately, we also have some very exciting projects in the pipeline, which include our Annual ‘Themed’ Concert series.
+We are a Liverpool Brass Band in the Second Section based in Allerton, South Liverpool.
+We have regular performances throughout the year, both for the public and privately, we also have some very exciting projects in the pipeline, which include our Annual ‘Themed’ Concert series, based in Liverpool City Centre.

-We rehearse on Monday and Wednesday evening in the neighbouring village of Woolton, at Fisher More Hall, Bishop Eton Church (L16 8NQ).
+We rehearse on Monday and Wednesday evening in the neighbouring village of Woolton, at Fisher More Hall, Bishop Eton Church (L16 8NQ) – Liverpool

-We’re available to hire – providing ensembles from trios, quartets, quintets, 10-pieces to a full brass band.
+We’re available to hire – providing ensembles from trios, quartets, quintets, 10-pieces to a full brass band for events in and around Liverpool.

-If you’re a brass or percussion player looking to join a band, we currently have vacancies and would love you to get in touch.
+If you’re a brass or percussion player in Liverpool or the surrounding areas and are looking to join a band, we currently have vacancies and would love you to get in touch.

 Allerton Brass was formed in 2013 by Father and Son, Tony and Mike Jackson.
 They both Herald from a strong Brass Band background, with Tony starting his years at the Liverpool Schools Band and moving on to Edge Hill British Rail Band.
 Along with helping many bands out in the process, Tony played for Formby Band for close to 15 years, before being joined by son Mike, who joined the band from the Liverpool Schools Saturday Morning Band.
 After 5 more years, and following Mikes arrival at Salford University Brass Band, he went on to join Tyldesley Band, followed by Tony 2 years later.
 After a number of successful years in contesting in the Second Section with Tyldesley, Mike went on to join the famous Wingates band in their 140th year.